nlepage/templural/README.md

 ### Plural rules

-templural uses [`Intl.PulralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) to choose what to do when you don't specify it explicitly.
+templural uses [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) to choose what to do when not specified explicitly.

 For example, zero is plural in english whereas it is singular in french: